oscar-system/Oscar.jl/experimental/SymmetricIntersections/README.md

 ### Linear representations of finite groups

-Basics manipulations of linear representations of finite groups over fields of characteristic zero, as well as some complements to character theory, are available.
+Basics functions for linear representations of finite groups over fields of characteristic zero, as well as some complements to character theory, are available.
 Namely, one should be able to create and manipulate linear representations of a given finite group over a big enough field *of